A faculty development initiative: Certification for teaching online/hybrid courses at MSU

 The Process of Implementing the Certification Program

-The process of implementing the certificate program is a collaborative effort between an individual department, individual faculty members, and the Technology Training and Integration group (TT&I).
+The process of implementing the certificate program is a collaborative effort between an individual department, individual faculty members, and the Instructional Technology and Design Services (ITDS).
 It can be conducted in a variety of methods.

 - Individual departments communicate with their faculty about the requirements of the certificate program before their faculty can be approved to teach online or hybrid.